Thunderbirds (2004 film): Casting

 The film was the first family film of Brady Corbet, who played protagonist Alan Tracy.

 Bill Paxton took on the role of Alan's father, billionaire ex-astronaut Jeff Tracy.
-He had memories of watching the show as a child in Texas; a year before he was asked to join the film, he had been watching the show with his jetlagged family as it was the only English video he'd been able to find in Amsterdam.
-Of the role, Paxton said that he played "a kind of teacher, this father figure who has to teach his sons, particularly his youngest son Alan, these basic lessons of ethics and integrity, about doing the right thing".
+He had memories of watching the show as a child in Texas; a year before he was asked to join the film, he had been watching the show on VHS with his jet-lagged family in Amsterdam as it was the only English video he had been able to find in the city.
+Paxton described his character as "a kind of teacher, this father figure who has to teach his sons, particularly his youngest son Alan, these basic lessons of ethics and integrity, about doing the right thing".
 One reason that he was attracted to the role was because it reminded him of 1960s non-profit vocationalism, and people "choosing life professions not for monetary gain but for something that would be good for their souls".

-Ben Kingsley accepted the part of the Hood because his children were Thunderbirds fans and, having just finished with House of Sand and Fog, he was ready for a more lighthearted role.
+Ben Kingsley accepted the part of the Hood because his children were Thunderbirds fans and, having just finished House of Sand and Fog, he was ready for a more light-hearted role.
 He described himself as feeling "totally at home" on set, but joked that he should have kept the original Hood's voice.

 Sophia Myles was cast as Lady Penelope, who would recall Frakes as "lovely", and having a "great, positive energy".
-Much of her dialogue (and Ron Cook's as Parker) was rewritten by Richard Curtis, as it wasn't thought to be funny enough.
+Much of her dialogue (and Ron Cook's as Parker) was rewritten by Richard Curtis, as it was not thought to be funny enough.
 It was because of watching the film with his son that Steven Moffat offered Myles a role in Series 2 of Doctor Who.